lorenzoPrimi/umbrel-crypto-display/README.md

 ```

 2. Reboot your Rasperry Pi
 You'll need to reboot after running the install script to enable the GPIO screen.
+Do a safe shutdown of your node.
 ```
+sudo ./umbrel/scripts/stop
 sudo reboot
 ```